popsps/SWE645-PR3/README.md

-# SWE645-HW3
+# SWE645-PROJECT3

 This project is a container orchestration of 3 services.
-A frontend web application implemented using `Angular`.
-A backend application implemented using `JAVA EE`.
+A frontend web application implemented using `Angular` and `nginx`.
+A backend application implemented using `JAVA EE` and `Tomcat`.
 And finally a persistent `MySQL` database to keep track of data.
 In this piece, we will explain each of these services in more detail.

 ## BUILD

 To build and run this project you will need to have `Docker` installed on your machine.
 We will be using `Docker Swarm` for orchestration of services.
 To build and run this project simply run `docker stack deploy -c ./docker-compose.yml swe645`.
 This will create 3 types of services.

 For this project we will be using 3 Amazon `EC2` instances to serve each services.
-The setup is exactly as we have previously constructed and can be found at [SWE645-HW2]().
+The setup for this is exactly as we have previously constructed and can be found at [SWE645-HW2](https://github.com/popsps/SWE645-group-project).

-# UNDERSTANDING THIS PROJECT FROM SCRATCH
+# UNDERSTANDING PROJECT FROM SCRATCH

 ## JENKINS

 To build and run this project we will be using `Jenkins` to automate the build.
-To achieve this goal we simply run `docker stack deploy -c ./docker-compose.yml swe645` in our `Jenkins` build section.
+To achieve this goal we simply run the command `docker stack deploy -c ./docker-compose.yml swe645` in our `Jenkins` build section.

 ## **`docker-compose.yml`**

-Let's dive into our setup. `docker-compose.yml` is responsible for creating 3 containerized services and linking them together.
+Let's dive a little deeper into our setup. `docker-compose.yml` is responsible for creating 3 containerized services and linking them together.
 Here is the code.

 ```yml
 version: "3"